Sin7Y/olavm/README.md

 - **Small finite field**.
 The word defined in OlaVM is a finite field, [Goldilocks](https://github.com/mir-protocol/plonky2/blob/main/field/src/goldilocks_field.rs).
 The prime of Goldilocks is p = 2^64 - 2^32 + 1, which is less than 64 bits.
 The computation based on these field elements could be expected to be [much faster]((https://twitter.com/rel_zeta_tech/status/1622984483359129601)) than other large finite fields;

 - **Builtins**.
 Since the cyclic group size is limited, it would be better if the trace table could contain as many transactions as possible.
-This means that if there are some computation cost a large trace lines in transation logic, we should remove them from the main trace table and add a special sub-trace table to store them, this is the reason that introduce builtins, like hash, bitwise operation and so on, check the [doc/olavm](https://github.com/Sin7Y/olavm/blob/main/docs/olavm/olavm_sepc.pdf) for more details;
+This means that if there are some computation cost a large trace lines in transaction logic, we should remove them from the main trace table and add a special sub-trace table to store them, this is the reason that introduce builtins, like hash, bitwise operation and so on, check the [doc/olavm](https://github.com/Sin7Y/olavm/blob/main/docs/olavm/olavm_sepc.pdf) for more details;

 - **Prophets**.
 It is designed for non-deterministic computation, which means "implementation is expensive, verification is cheap".
 So to some extent Prophets is more like an external helper.
-It helps you compute the results of some non-deterministic computation and then you verify the results using the instruction sets, should note that this verification is done by the VM, not by constraints which is different with builtins, see the [doc/olavm](https://github.com/Sin7Y/olavm/blob/main/docs/olavm/olavm_sepc.pdf) for more details;
+It helps you compute the results of some non-deterministic computation, and then you verify the results using the instruction sets, should note that this verification is done by the VM, not by constraints which is different with builtins, see the [doc/olavm](https://github.com/Sin7Y/olavm/blob/main/docs/olavm/olavm_sepc.pdf) for more details;

 ### Status